Los Angeles Taco Trucks You Won’t Want to Miss

-If you’ve lived in Los Angeles long enough, you’ve likely already have a favorite local taco truck to which all others pale in comparison.
+If you’ve lived in LA long enough, you’ve likely already have a favorite of one of the local Los Angeles taco trucks to which all others pale in comparison.
 It may have gotten you through a long commute, or have just the perfect guacamole your belly craves after a night on the town.
 But with the diverse variety of Mexican food in Southern California, there are always new discoveries.
 Expand your horizons with Tacos La Fonda in North Hollywood, which boasts one of the best salsa bars you can find in LA.
 Or how about the La Estrella, a permanently parked truck off York in Highland Park that has amazing salty beef that will leave you salivating.
 The tacos are hearty and sure to satisfy that 3 a.m. craving.
 It’s a Los Angeles meal the whole family will enjoy.
 What kid doesn’t love a good taco?

 The Best Carnitas in LA